tortymctortface/BoneData--ML-with-SVMs/PyTorch/CNN/README.md

 The learning rate is the size of the steps you wish to take as your model learns.
 To big or too small a learning rate and you may risk getting stuck in local minima.
 Side Note : I played with a decaying learning rate but the accuracy was so low on all of my tests that I had to scrap it.

+**limit**
+This is the decision boundary for the classifier.
+Everything <= limit will be classified as 0 and everthing else will be one.

 #### Output of test.py

 This will print to console the predicted labels followed by the confusion matrix and the fitness report.